Events effect everyone.

 - learn how to engage at trade shows.

 You’ll be introduced to the methods and techniques used to complete a project, whether this is for yourself or for a client.

 What will I gain?

-Where you’ll learn: You will be based in the School of Architecture, Design and Built Environment on the City Campus.
+Where you’ll learn: You will be based in the classrooms on the City Campus.